How MagnusCards facilitate experiential learning and excitement about nature

 For the Toronto Zoo, that guidance is unique.
 Card Decks cover both the mechanics of visiting a zoo — purchasing tickets, managing expectations about crowds, how to ask for help — as well as the diverse environments inside.

-The Indo-Malaya Card Deck walks the user through the greater one-horned rhino exhibit featuring some cool interpretives that highlight the distinct features of a rhino’s body.
-The African Rainforest Card Deck encourages a scavenger hunt-style adventure between the gorillas, pygmy hippos and lemurs — oh my!
-In Tundra Trek, visitors can look to their Card Deck for tips about the sensory setting, including a simulated mosquito swarm, and unique ride flying overhead.
+The Indomalayan Card Deck walks the user through the interactive rhino exhibit, as well as the distinct features of a rhino’s body.
+The African rainforest Card Deck encourages a scavenger hunt-style adventure between the gorillas, hippos and lemurs — oh my!
+And in the tundra, visitors can look to their Card Deck for tips about the sensory setting, including a simulated mosquito swarm, and a lengthy outdoor path.

 “There’s no better way to connect with nature than hearing, seeing or smelling the real thing,” she says.

-To foster that exploration, the Zoo has over 400 volunteers plus staff members who are ready to offer guidance.
+To foster that exploration, every exhibit is teeming with volunteers and staff members who are ready to offer guidance.
 Discounted rates are available to visitors with cognitive special needs and care workers are granted complimentary admission.